Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE: Introduction

-Our main goal is to provide a probabilistic representation for the nonlinear HJB equation using Backward Stochastic Differential Equation (BSDEs), namely the so-called nonlinear Feynman-Kac formula, which involves a simulatable forward process.
-One can then hope to use such representation for deriving a probabilistic numerical scheme for the solution to HJB equation, whence the stochastic control problem.
+Our main goal is to provide a probabilistic representation for the nonlinear HJB equation using backward stochastic differential equations (BSDEs), namely the so-called nonlinear Feynman--Kac formula, which involves a simulatable forward process.
+One can then hope to use such representation for deriving a probabilistic numerical scheme for the solution to HJB equation, hence the stochastic control problem.
 Such issues have attracted a lot of interest and generated an important literature over the recent years.
 Actually, there is a crucial distinction between the case where the diffusion coefficient is controlled or not.